kuiyajei/ladrica-portfolio/content/experience/index.md

 </svg>&nbsp;**Laravel Developer Intern**
 - Coordinate with intern co-workers working on the same project (Developer and QA).
 - Study the framework while developing and improving the project.
-- Learn best practices and apply it on the project.
+- Learn best practices and apply them to the project.
 - Follow and suggest different ways to approach problems.
 - Meet on a daily basis to report ongoing and finished tasks every morning.